 - All Employees and Directors completed Anti-Bribery and Corruption (ABC) training.

-- Corporate Governance Standards Manual launched.
+- Corporate Governance Standards Manual.

 - Comprehensive review and bench-marking exercise of the Code of Conduct.